John Bonham: Other projects

 In 1969, Bonham appeared on The Family Dogg's A Way of Life, with Page and Led Zeppelin bassist John Paul Jones.
 Bonham also played for Screaming Lord Sutch on Lord Sutch and Heavy Friends in 1970.
 He played on Lulu's 1971 single "Everybody Clap", written by Maurice Gibb and Billy Lawrie.
 In 1972, he played on a Maurice Gibb-produced album by Jimmy Stevens called Don't Freak Me Out in the UK and Paid My Dues in the US, credited as "Gemini" (his star sign).
 He drummed for his Birmingham friend, Roy Wood, on "Keep Your Hands on the Wheel", a single subsequently released on his 1979 album, On the Road Again, and on Wings' album Back to the Egg on the tracks "Rockestra Theme" and "So Glad to See You Here".
 He was also featured on Paul McCartney & Wings' "Beware My Love" demo version first recorded in 1975; it remained unreleased until 2014 with the release of the album Wings at the Speed of Sound boxset.
 Bonham was the best man of Black Sabbath's Tony Iommi at his wedding ceremony.

 In 1974, Bonham appeared in the film Son of Dracula, playing drums in Count Downe's (Harry Nilsson) band.
 Bonham appeared in a drum line-up including Keith Moon and Ringo Starr on the soundtrack album.

+Personal life

+Bonham had a younger brother, Mick Bonham (1950–2000), a disc jockey, author and photographer, and a younger sister, Deborah Bonham (born 1962), a singer-songwriter.
+Bonham's mother, Joan, died aged 85–86 on 10 February 2011.
+She sang for the Zimmers, a 40-member band set up as a result of a BBC documentary on the treatment of the elderly.
+Bonham's cousin Billy (born 1950) played keyboards for Terry Reid and Ace Kefford.

+Bonham was married to Pat Phillips, and the couple had two children.
+Zoë Bonham (born 10 June 1975) is a singer-songwriter who appears at Led Zeppelin conventions.
+Jason Bonham (born 15 July 1966) is a drummer who has recorded or toured with Sammy Hagar and the Circle, Black Country Communion, UFO, Foreigner, and Bonham.
+A 1973 film clip of seven-year-old Jason playing drums appears in the Led Zeppelin film The Song Remains the Same.
+Jason played with Led Zeppelin at their Atlantic Records 40th Anniversary reunion show on 15 May 1988 and again on 10 December 2007 at the Ahmet Ertegun Tribute Concert.
+He also played in the band that performed "Stairway to Heaven" at Led Zeppelin's 2012 Kennedy Center Honors award ceremony.
+Zoë and Jason appeared at the induction ceremony for the Rock and Roll Hall of Fame in 1995 with the surviving members of Led Zeppelin.